How to find work experience

-The Careers Service Industry factsheets also include valuable local labour market information and can be viewed by clicking on the link below.
+The Careers Service Industry factsheets also include valuable local labour market information.

-Professionally qualified careers advisers are also available to support your child plan their future career.
+Careers advisers can help your child plan their future career.
 They can speak to a careers adviser in school or visit an adviser in the local Careers Resource Centre, JobCentre or Jobs and Benefits Office.

 You may also wish to talk to a careers adviser to be able to support your child.
-Click on the link below and select your local careers office:
+To find your local careers office, go to:

 The role of the employer

 By taking part in work experience, the employer will gain the opportunity to help shape their future workforce and promote their company.
-Work experience can also provide an opportunity for existing employees to develop their own supervisory skills.
+Work experience can allow employees to develop their own supervisory skills.